m777553/first-pet/first-pet/README.md

 2. storybook
 3. angular material
 4. transloco
+5. loader

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:4201/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding